kontax/offside-trap/Process.md

 - Had problem with initial idea so moved to this
 - Capstone has disassembly issue with offset
 - Have to figure out ELF internals in a lot of detail
+- Don't know how to deal with PIE
+- Only works for 64 bit files

 ## Packer